 Anna Edna died in the 1918 flu epidemic, which killed about 650,000 people in America (some 50 million in the world).Her father descends from that same mass immigration, the Palatine movement of 1710 with its own fascinating history fraught with danger and disaster.
-His mother’s line leads to our Mayflower ancestor, Elder William Brewster.
+His mother’s line leads to our Mayflower ancestors, Elder William Brewster and Richard Warren.
 Anna Edna’s mother’s line takes us back to our “gateway ancestor,” the one with a proven royal lineage (see the chart on Peter Worden’s page https://doriswheeler.org/g0/p56.htm#i1663), to our authentic pirate, and to many of our early Dutch settlers, among others.

 My Husband, Bill Wheeler

 A truly good man.
 They say hardship builds character.
 This very special man survived a multitude of hardships but never lost his faith in the goodness of man and the value of every living thing.
 I'm glad he did not have to experience the debauchment of the Republican party, virtually half the population, and the adherence to Trump's cult of many of our friends and relatives.
 A member of the Greatest Generation, he would have been appalled by Trump and the attempted destruction of our democracy and patriotism.
 He plays a big part in my Memories, below, as the love of my life.